Brian Fell 9 Feet and Broke His Back! But, HE’S ALIVE and NOT Paralyzed!!!

 Angela:

-Our neighbor Kaleb screamed for his wife.
+Our neighbor Kaleb yelled for his wife.
 She was outside.
 She’s a nurse.
 She came running as well.
-She started assessing Brian and primarily looking for a head injury.
+(We have since had them over to the house.
+They wanted to check on Brian, and we had a great conversation!
+They are HILARIOUS!!!
+Kaleb and Mille are amazing souls, and we already know we’ll be friends for life!!)
+Mille started assessing Brian and primarily looking for a head injury.
 Kaleb is a retired Marine and he just sat on the cement next to Brian, held his hand and kept him talking.
 I learned later that Kaleb was sharing stories with him and just keeping him alert, and actually made him laugh.
 When we first moved here, we realized we were in the sticks.
 If one of us has a heart attack, we’re not gonna make it.
 It takes about 40 minutes for an ambulance to get here.
 They can get up the mountain just fine but our private road is not maintained by the county and there are a lot of potholes.
 The ambulance has a lot of equipment in it that cannot get damaged.
 We could hear the siren, but once they entered the neighborhood, they turned the siren off.
 It took them another ten or more minutes to get to our driveway.

 She picked his head up off the ground and looked for bumps and couldn’t find any.
 That was their main concern.
 A head injury, and possible paralysis.
 So the ambulance stayed in the driveway for about five minutes after putting him in there so the female EMT could hook him up to an IV.
 I was wrapping up stuff inside.